mayurankv/Obsidian-Code-Styler/README.md

 In addition to excluding the language, the plugin can be told to not apply to a specific codeblock by including the `ignore` parameter.

-The plugin can further be told to not apply to a specific file by adding `codeblock-customizer-ignore: true` to the frontmatter of the note.
+The plugin can further be told to not apply to a specific file by adding `codeblock-styler-ignore: true` to the frontmatter of the note.

 Example:

 ` ```cpp ignore`
 ![Ignore](images/Ignore.png)

-`codeblock-customizer-ignore: true`
+`codeblock-styler-ignore: true`
 ![Ignore Metadata](images/IgnoreMetadata.png)

 ## Appearance